 Venezuelan Suntiger Overview

-The Psalmopoeus irminia, also known as the Venezuelan Suntiger Tarantula, is a very defensive spider with a venom that’s known for causing fever, vomiting, and muscular spasms.
+The Psalmopoeus irminia, also known as the Venezuelan Suntiger Tarantula, is a very defensive spider with potent venom.
 It’s an arboreal spider found primarily in Venezuela, but it can also be found in Guyana and Brazil.
 It typically resides in medium-high tree cavities.

-Defensive and fast, these spiders are also smaller than most tarantulas, which limits the size of the kind of prey they can feed on.
-They usually feed on insects but are also capable of eating small mammals.
+Defensive and fast, these spiders are also smaller than some other tarantulas, which limits the size of the kind of prey they can feed on.
+They usually feed on insects but are also capable of eating small mammals in a pinch.

 Appearance & Varieties